-Central government has significant influence over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are detailed in Note 30.
+Central government has effective control over the general operations of the Authority.
+It is responsible for providing the statutory framework within which the Authority operates, provides a significant amount of funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties, for example council tax bills and housing benefits.
+Grants received from government departments are set out in the subjective analysis in note 26, and detailed in Note 30.